MichShep/pix2gba/README.md

 ```

 ---
 ### Deduping

-More so for larger images, units usually contain duplicate 8x8pxl tiles that are identical duplicates.
-Deduping is the process of identifying and removing all duplicates to reduce ROM size and the amount of tiles occupies in VRAM.
+Large sprites and backgrounds often contain many identical 8x8 tiles, especially in flat regions, repeated patterns, or symmetrical artwork.
+Storing these tiles multiple times wastes both ROM space and limited VRAM.

+Deduplication analyzes all tiles within a unit and eliminates exact duplicates, ensuring that each unique tile is stored only once.

-When dedupe is enabled:
+When deduplication is enabled:

-- Tiles that are identical copies of another tile are completely removed
+- Only a single copy of each unique 8x8 tile is emitted in the tileset.

-- A tile map is generated that maps each tile in the image to a tile in the deduped set.
+- A tilemap is generated that remaps the original tile layout to indices in the deduplicated tileset.

+Because the GBA renders tiles by index, this optimization incurs no runtime cost while significantly reducing memory usage.
 ```c
 // If destination is in VRAM LZ77UnCompVram(compressedTiles, destinationInVRAM);